Arkansas free child care assistance programs.

-The Arkansas Department of Human Services administers the federal government funded child care assistance program.
+The Arkansas Department of Human Services administers the free federal government funded child care assistance program, which offers free or low cost day care for low income families.
 The department works closely with many other groups in the state, including the state’s Division of Child Care and Early Childhood Education.
 Arkansas also works closely with, and receives grants from, the United States Department of Health and Human Services.
 All of these agencies partnering together do their best to meet the increasing demand for financial assistance to pay for the very expensive day and child care costs.

 Applicants must meet some or all of the following criteria, which can also change.
 You also need to stay on top of the terms and conditions of the program.
 For example, once you enroll, if you are move or have a change in income, you need to notify the state.
 Or your aid may be canceled.

-Any type of financial assistance paid out is determined and based on the availability of government funds and state subsidies.
+Any type of free financial assistance or day care vouchers that are paid out is determined and based on the availability of government funds and state subsidies.
 If there is not a waiting list and if there are government funds available at the time your application is received and approved, you will be contacted by a so called Program Eligibility Specialist from the state of Arkansas.
 They will notify you of the status of your application.

 When your application is reviewed, all income from all family members and sources must be included in the monthly total.
 This includes maybe non-traditional sources such as earned income from SSA, SSI, a pension, VA, etc. Be sure to include all sources or the application can be rejected.